Williams sisters rivalry

-The Williams sisters rivalry was a tennis rivalry between sisters Venus Williams and Serena Williams (born June 17, 1980, and September 26, 1981, respectively), regarded as two of the best tennis players for over two decades.
-They met 31 times in professional tournaments between 1998 and 2020, with Serena leading their head-to-head 19–12.
+The Williams sisters rivalry was a tennis rivalry between sisters Venus Williams (born June 17, 1980) and Serena Williams (born September 26, 1981).
+They were coached by their father, Richard Williams, whose tennis knowledge came from reading books and watching professional tennis matches.
+Venus and Serena are regarded as two of the world's best tennis players for over two decades.
+They met 31 times in professional tournaments between 1998 and 2020, with Serena leading their overall head-to-head 19–12, as well as 9-3 in finals, 11-5 at the majors, and 7-2 in major finals.